-- To program an ESC (escape) character into the key text, press Ctrl-[. - To program a DEL character into the text field, press Ctrl-Sh-8 (alphanumeric key). - To program a carriage return or line feed into the key text field, press Ctrl-M or Ctrl-J, respectively. - To program the "Print Screen" key to perform a local print screen (page) function: In the key text field, press Ctrl-[and then P. Next, set the "Key Dir"=Screen option.
+- To program an ESC (escape) character into the key text, press Ctrl-[. - To program a DEL character into the text field, press Ctrl-Shift- (alphanumeric keypad). - To program a carriage return or line feed into the key text field, press Ctrl-M or Ctrl-J, respectively. - To program the "Print Screen" key to perform a local print screen (page) function: In the key text field, press Ctrl-[and then P. Next, set the "Key Dir"=Screen option.

-FXFCUTF: Prnt Sc
+Execute: Prt Sc